RobinWei-dct/Alexa-gadget-with-BM78-using-SPP/AlexaSkill/lambda/README.md

-This lambd is implemented with JS.
+This lambd function is implemented with JS.

 1. It handles intents to sending instructives to Alexa gadget